 Restorative Clay: A pore-refining facial mask to vacuum up oil and improve texture with active natural clay.

-If you're still asking yourself "do sheet masks work?" or have any questions or comments about sheet masks vs. professional masks, sign up for our newsletter here or comment below!
+If you're still asking yourself "do sheet masks work?" or have any questions about sheet masks vs. professional masks, leave a comment below - we're here to help!